pyeventsourcing/eventsourcing/README.md

 assert type(events[3]).__qualname__ == 'World.SomethingHappened'
 ```

-The aggregate events can be used to reconstruct the state of the aggregate.
+The aggregate's event objects can be used to reconstruct the state of
-An application repository method `repository.get()` reconstructs aggregates
+the aggregate.
+The application repository method `repository.get()`
-from stored events in this way.
+reconstructs aggregates from stored events in this way (see below).

 ```python